 The Story of Buddha Purnima

-Buddha attained Supreme Enlighten or Buddha hood, beneath the Bodhi-tree at Boddha Gaya.
+Buddha attained Supreme Enlighten or Buddha hood, beneath the Bodhi tree at Boddha Gaya.
 Forty-five years later at the age of eighty, he finally passed away in Parinivana on the same day of the year at Kushinagar.
-Vaisaka Purnima is celebrated especially in Boddha Gaya, Lumbini and in Kushinara as they are the holy places that were connected with the blessed ones birth, enlighten and the Parinirvana.
-Sarnath the capital of Buddhism too celebrates Vaisaka Purnima day in a grand way.
-Did You Know
+Vaisaka Purnima is celebrated especially in Boddha Gaya, Lumbini, and Kushinara as they are the holy places that were connected with the blessed ones' birth, enlightenment, and Parinirvana.
+Sarnath the capital of Buddhism too grandly celebrates Vaisaka Purnima day.Siddhartha Gautama, who later became the Buddha, was born in Lumbini (modern-day Nepal) around 563 BCE.
+At the age of 35, he attained enlightenment under the Bodhi tree in Bodh Gaya (modern-day Bihar, India), realizing the path to liberation from the cycle of birth and rebirth (samsara).
+At the age of 80, Buddha passed away in Kushinagar (modern-day Uttar Pradesh, India), achieving parinirvana, which is the ultimate release from the cycle of rebirth.

 It was in 1950, at the first conference of the World Fellowship of Buddhists (Sri Lanka), when it was decided to celebrate Vesakha as the Buddha’s birthday.